GameAnalytics/python-style-guide/README.md

 7. Don't be afraid to use abstractions like list comprehensions, generators, iterators, context managers etc. where appropriate.
 8. Don't use mutable types as default arguments.
 9. Prefer pure functions over object-oriented programming, but use OOP when appropriate.
-10. When writing classes, don't create getters and setters, just access the attribute directly.
+10. When writing classes, don't create getters and setters unless necessary, just access the attribute directly.

 ### Exceptions and Error Handling
 Python's error handling is built around exceptions.
 Use them.